AyushChoudhary6/Scriptify/README.md

 - Make sure Docker and Kubernetes are installed and running.
 - API keys are required for transcription and enhancement features.
 - HPA will autoscale backend pods based on CPU usage.
+- CI/CD pipeline requires Docker Hub credentials in GitHub secrets (`DOCKER_USERNAME`, `DOCKER_PASSWORD`).
+- Pipeline automatically builds and deploys on push to main branch.

+## CI/CD Pipeline
+The project includes GitHub Actions workflow that:
+- Builds Docker images for frontend and backend
+- Pushes images to Docker Hub
+- Deploys to Kubernetes cluster automatically

+### Setup GitHub Secrets
+Add these secrets to your GitHub repository:
+- `DOCKER_USERNAME`: Your Docker Hub username
+- `DOCKER_PASSWORD`: Your Docker Hub password/token

 ## Contact
 Made by Ayush Choudhary.
 For questions, open an issue or connect on LinkedIn.